Ron Zacapa Centenario: History

 Zacapa is a small town in eastern Guatemala founded in 1876.
-The rum was named for its 100th anniversary in 1976; the name Zacapa means "on the river of grass" in the Aztec (Nahuatl) language.
-Burgaleta also developed and created the rum Venado, another product of Industrias Licoreras de Guatemala.
+The rum was named "Centenario" (Centennial in Spanish) to honor its 100th anniversary in 1976.
+The name Zacapa means "on the river of grass" in the Aztec Nahuatl language.
 Early Zacapa bottles came in a bottle covered in a petate – a handwoven matting made from palm leaves which dates from the Mayan period made in Esquipulas, near the borders with Honduras and El Salvador, by traditional hat artisans.
-More recently they feature a band around the middle of the bottle of Zacapa No. 23 Rum.
+More recently, they feature a band around the middle of the bottle.
 Ron Zacapa Centenario 23 used to be known as Ron Zacapa Centenario 23 Años.
-Its name changed due to the confusion it caused, as people thought it was a 23-year-old rum instead of a blend of rums between 6 and 23 years old.
+In 2008, Diageo gained exclusive distribution rights to Ron Zacapa Centenario, and In July of 2011, Diageo purchased a 50% stake in Ron Zacapa, forming Rum Creation & Products Inc. Also 2011, the bottles were redesigned to have a band rather than a full petate sleeve, and its name changed due to the confusion it caused, as people thought it was a 23-year-old rum instead of a blend of rums between 6 and 23 years old.